markjaquith/page-links-to/readme.txt

 == Changelog ==

+= 2.3 =
+* Fixed a bug with current menu item highlighting

 = 2.2 =
+* Cleanup
-* Cleanup, compatibility tweaks to interoperate with a few other plugins, prompt http:// and auto-add it if a URL starts with "www."
+* compatibility tweaks to interoperate with a few other plugins
+* prompt http:// and auto-add it if a URL starts with "www."

 = 2.1 =
 * WordPress MU compatibility for when `switch_to_blog()` is used... it now uses `$blog_id` to keep their caches from stomping on each other